tobek/laminae/22-cnc.md

 - questions
 - future research
 - possible elements
-    - "you: human creativity is an glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316 NEC, CNC
     - artists, if nowhere else
     - Poetic Terrorism and creative madness - http://www.yorku.ca/caitlin/1900/play/poetic_terrorism.htm
     - some place where you can peer through the looking glass of "what if" moments in your own life.
 CNC?
 CGC? eh
     - doppelganger kinda makes sense, the mutatorium folks can't explain, a bit fearful. other candidates: maybe weirdly LGC?
 NGD, CGD, LEC, LEP, NEC, CEP, CNC, CGC
     - "liminal deity" (presiding over transitions, thresholds, crossers of boundaries) CNC?
 CGD?
     - rick & morty arc where there's maybe a clone of beth - one plane could be or have a place where with enough work or luck, you can earn such a clone to take your place. maybe on this plane, a clone is prepared and trained for each person, and almost all go to waste, but some find the plane and take advantage of the clone, and the clone is so happy for the opportunity (NNC, CNC)
     - realm outside of cause-and-effect? maybe lawful or neutral somehow?
-LEP maybe, or else CNC or CGC
+CNC or CGC
     - no one experiences boredom?
 - notes
 - research notes